Willamette Sponsored Programs Study Abroad Application - Office of International Education (OIE)

 For technical issues that do not resolve by using the tips above AND error indicate a universal system access issue or failure of a portal function to work:

-- Send an email to <firstname.lastname@example.org> with specific details about what happened.This will time stamp your request and inform us of who and how many people are involved.
+- Send an email to <email@example.com> with specific details about what happened.This will time-stamp your request and inform us of who and how many people are involved.
+Use your WU email address.

 - Send a screen shot of any errors and a description of what you were doing, things you tried, and what you were trying to do.